-This module aims facilitate you in taking a lead in your area in the provision of this major aspect of preventative health, within National Health Service [NHS] cervical screening programme, and the relevant skills and evidence base for your role as a cervical sampler.
+This course aims to facilitate you in taking a lead in your clinical area in the provision of this major aspect of preventative health, within the NHS cervical screening programme.
+The course addresses both the relevant skills and evidence base for your role as a cervical sample taker.

 Module Submission Date: 19 April 2021

 A date will be provided when a visit to a Pathology Laboratory will be arranged for students.

 The exam for the module will be 19 April 2021.
 The submission date for the skills schedule of 20 supervised smear samples will be in September 2021.

 This course can be taken as a stand-alone course for nurses and other practitioners seeking to develop their skills in smear sample taking, and as part of a postgraduate diploma or MSc programme.

 This course is worth 15 credits.

 This course is worth 15 credits toward eligible programmes.